-- 3. Clinical documentation (including treatment plan) from the ordering physician, written within the past three months, supporting medical necessity as outlined in the Clinical Guideline section of this policy; and - 4.
-Documentation showing that the individual's upper arm exceeds the supported size of an extralarge cuff; and - 5.
+- 4. Documentation supporting the measurement of the individual's upper arm exceeds the supported size of an extra-large cuff; and - Documentation of the ordering physician or practitioner's treatment plan and the medical need; - 6.
 Documentation demonstrating the ordering physician or practitioner has educated the individual on self-measurement of blood pressure and the recording of blood pressure readings.